 Cryptos may be based on new technology, but there are still plenty of scammers using old tricks to con unwitting consumers.

-The classic example of this is an unsolicited phone call or email from someone claiming to be with the CRA.
-This fictional tax man will try to convince you that you owe the CRA money and you’ll be facing legal action if you don’t transfer them a certain amount of Bitcoin as soon as possible.
+The classic example of this is an unsolicited phone call or email from someone claiming to be with the IRS.
+This fictional tax man will try to convince you that you owe the IRS money and you’ll be facing legal action if you don’t transfer them a certain amount of Bitcoin as soon as possible.

 The tried-and-tested “Nigerian prince” scam has also migrated into the world of cryptocurrency.
 So if you’re ever contacted out of the blue by someone overseas promising you a share in a large sum of digital currency if you help them transfer funds out of their own country, use your common sense and recognize it for the scam it is.